-The Bureau of Land Management (BLM) is seeking veterans interested in working in wildland fire.
+The BLM is seeking veterans interested in working in wildland fire.
 The BLM funds and supports veteran hand crews in Oregon, Washington, Nevada, Montana, Wyoming, California, and Arizona.
 These crews are designed and configured to employ veterans and provide career opportunities in fire and other land management careers.

 The skills, training, and knowledge veterans acquire while serving in the military are directly applicable to many jobs within the BLM.
 Veterans possess the necessary skills for wildland firefighting, such as communication, teamwork, decisive leadership, risk mitigation and management, logistical abilities, and emergency medicine.

-If you have specific questions, please feel free to call our National Cooperator & Veteran Affairs Coordinator, Steve Acarregui, at 208-387-5685.
+If you have specific questions, please feel free to call our National Cooperator and Veteran Affairs Coordinator, Steve Acarregui, at 208-387-5685.

 - Go to: www.usajobs.gov